Trepkos01/personal-website/content/posts/49~software-dev-location-location-location/49~software-dev-location-location-location.md

 date: "2019-11-11"
 featuredImage: "./featured.jpg"
 featured: "false"
 description: "Location matters.
-Should you move to where the jobs?
+Should you move to where the jobs are?
 Can you simply work remotely from wherever you are?
 How does location affect your overall earning potential?"
 type: "post"
 category: "Career"
 project: ""